BSpell: A CNN-Blended BERT Based Bangla Spell Checker: Our Approach

 \subsection{BERT Hybrid Pretraining}

 In contemporary BERT pretraining methods, each input word $Word_i$ maybe kept intact or maybe replaced by a default mask word in a probabilistic manner \citep{BERT1,BERT2}.
-BERT has to predict the masked words in addition to keeping the unmasked words in tact at the output side.
+BERT has to predict the masked words.
 Mistakes from the BERT side will contribute to loss value accelerating backpropagation based weight update.
-Basically, in this process, BERT learns to fill in the gaps, which in turn teaches the model context of the language. \citet{mask_pretrain} proposed incremental ways of pretraining the model for new NLP tasks.
+In this process, BERT learns to fill in the gaps, which in turn teaches the model language context. \citet{mask_pretrain} proposed incremental ways of pretraining the model for new NLP tasks.
 We take a more task specific approach for masking.
 In SC, recognizing noisy word pattern is important.
-But there is no provision for that in contemporary pretraining.
-To mitigate the this limitation, we propose hybrid masking.
-Among our $n$ input words in a sentence, we randomly replace $n_W$ words with a mask word $Mask_W$; where $n > n_W$.
-Among the remaining $n - n_W$ words, we choose $n_C$ words for character masking; where $(n - n_W) > n_C$.
-Let us now see how we implement character masking on these $n_C$ number of chosen words.
-We choose $m_C$ characters at random from a word having $m$ characters to be replaced by a mask character $Mask_C$, where $m > m_C$.
-Such masked characters introduce noise in words and helps BERT to understand the probable semantic meaning of noisy words.
-Misspelled words are actually similar to such noisy words and as a result, hybrid pretraining boosts spelling correction specific fine tuning performance.
-Figure \ref{fig:hybrid} shows a toy example of hybrid masking on a sentence containing 5 words.
-Here, $Word_2$ (character no. 2) and $Word_5$ (character no. 1 and 4) are masked at character level, while $Word_4$ is chosen for word level masking. $Word_1$ and $Word_3$ remain in tact.
+But there is no provision for that in contemporary pretraining schemes and so, we propose hybrid masking (see Figure \ref{fig:hybrid}).
+Among $n$ input words in a sentence, we randomly replace $n_W$ words with a mask word $Mask_W$.
+Among the remaining $n - n_W$ words, we choose $n_C$ words for character masking.
+We choose $m_C$ characters at random from a word having $m$ characters to be replaced by a mask character $Mask_C$ during character masking.
+Such masked characters introduce noise in words and helps BERT to understand the probable semantic meaning of noisy/ misspelled words.